Angelo Mozilo: Compensation

 Mozilo's compensation during the United States housing bubble of 2001–06 later came under scrutiny.
 During that period, his total compensation (including salary, bonuses, options and restricted stock) approached $470 million.
-His compensation also included payment for equity memberships and annual country club dues at Sherwood Country Club in Thousand Oaks, CA, The Quarry at La Quinta golf club in La Quinta, California and at the Robert Trent Jones Golf Club in Gainesville, Virginia.
+His compensation also included payment for equity memberships and annual country club dues at Sherwood Country Club in Thousand Oaks, CA, The Quarry at La Quinta golf club in La Quinta, California, and at the Robert Trent Jones Golf Club in Gainesville, Virginia.

-Mozilo testified before the United States House Committee on Oversight and Government Reform on March 7, 2008, calling reports of their pay "grossly exaggerated" in some instances and pointing out that they lost millions as well.
+Mozilo testified before the United States House Committee on Oversight and Government Reform on March 7, 2008, calling reports of his pay "grossly exaggerated" in some instances and pointing out that he lost millions as well.
 He defended the pay: The compensation was a function of how the company did ahead of the mortgage crisis.

 SEC accusation regarding insider sales

 Over many years, Mozilo sold hundreds of millions of dollars in stock, even while publicly touting the stock and using shareholder funds to buy back stock to support the share price.
 On June 4, 2009, the U.S. Securities and Exchange Commission charged him with insider trading and securities fraud.